Eggnog Cookies with Eggnog Frosting

 Step 4: Chill the Dough

-Cover the bowl and refrigerate for at least 1 hour, up to overnight.
-The dough needs this time to firm up enough to handle.
-If you try to bake it straight from the mixing bowl, it will spread too much and lose its shape.
+For the dough to firm up enough to handle, cover the bowl and let it sit in the fridge for at least an hour and up to overnight.
+If you attempt to bake it right from the mixing bowl, it will spread too much and lose its shape.

 Step 5: Scoop and Bake

-Preheat the oven to 350°F. Drop the dough by teaspoonfuls onto a greased baking sheet.
-I give each one a quick roll in my palm to make them rounder, but a drop cookie scoop works just as well and is faster.
-Leave about 2 inches between cookies.
+Set your oven to 350°F. Put the dough in teaspoon-sized pieces onto a baking sheet that is greased.
+I usually make them rounder by rolling each of them in my palms, but a drop cookie scoop is just as good and a lot quicker.
+Leave about 2 inches of space in between the cookies.

-Bake for 8–10 minutes.
-The cookies should look just barely set on the edges and still slightly underdone in the center.
-They firm up as they cool.
-If they look fully cooked in the oven, they’ll be dry once cooled.
+The cookies should look slightly underdone in the middle and set on the edges.
+Bake for 8 to 10 minutes.
+They finish cooking as they cool so if they look fully cooked in the oven, they’ll be dry once cooled.

 Step 6: Flatten While Hot

-This is the step people skip and then wonder why their cookies look like golf balls.
-The moment the pan comes out of the oven, use the bottom of a greased flat-bottomed glass (spray the bottom with a little cooking spray) and press down on each cookie to flatten it to a proper cookie shape.
-Do this while they’re hot — you have about a 60-second window before they set and won’t cooperate.
+This is one of the most common steps that get skipped, and then people wonder why their cookies end up looking like golf balls.
+As soon as your pan comes out of the oven, grab a flat-bottomed glass that has been greased on the bottom (you’re going to want to spray the bottom with some cooking spray) and press down on each of the cookies so they flatten into the shape of a nice, golden brown cookie.
+You have to do this step while they are still hot because you have roughly a 60-second time span before they set and won’t cooperate.

 Step 7: Make the Eggnog Frosting

-Whisk together the powdered sugar, ¼ cup of eggnog, Karo syrup, and vanilla.
-Add more eggnog a tablespoon at a time until you reach a thick but spreadable consistency.
-It should hold its shape when you lift a spoon but spread easily with the back of a knife.
-If it’s too thin, add more powdered sugar.
-If it’s too stiff, add a splash more eggnog.
+In a bowl, mix the powdered sugar, 1/4 cup egg nog, karo syrup, and vanilla.
+Then, add egg nog one tablespoon at a time until you achieve the desired consistency.
+The frosting needs to hold its shape when you lift a spoon out, but should also spread easily with the back of a knife.
+If it’s too thin, stir in more powdered sugar.
+If the frosting is too thick, add a splash more egg nog.

 Step 8: Frost and Finish

-Spread the frosting on each cooled cookie using the back of a spoon or a small offset spatula.
-Sprinkle lightly with ground nutmeg while the frosting is still wet so it sticks.
-Set the cookies on a rack or flat surface and leave them alone for at least an hour — the Karo syrup will cause the frosting to firm up and lose its tackiness, making them safe to stack or box up.
+Using the back of a spoon or a small offset spatula frost the cookies.
+Gently sprinkle ground nutmeg on the frosting while it’s still wet so that the nutmeg sticks to the cookie.
+Place the cookies on a rack or flat surface and leave them for about an hour.
+This is because the Karo syrup will cause the frosting to set and become less sticky.
+Once the hour is up you can stack or box the cookies.

 Helpful Tips